sagiegurari/cargo-make/README.md

 There is no need to redefine existing properties of the task, only what needs to be added or overwritten.<br>
 The default toml file comes with many steps and flows already built in, so it is worth to check it first.

-You can also extend other external files from your external file by using the extend attribute, for example:
+You can also extend additional external files from your external file by using the extend attribute, for example:

 ````toml
 extend = "my_common_makefile.toml"